Tiberius Claudius Narcissus: Life

 He reportedly had great influence over the emperor and amassed a great deal of money.
-He is said to have conspired with Claudius's third wife Valeria Messalina to manipulate him into having several men executed, although this is unproven.
+He is said to have conspired with Claudius' third wife Valeria Messalina to manipulate him into having several men executed, although this is unproven.
 However, the sources admit that Narcissus, as Claudius' own former slave, was extremely loyal to the emperor, and so entrusted with more responsibility than the others.

 In 43, during the preparations for the Roman conquest of Britain, he headed off a mutiny by addressing the troops.
 Seeing a former slave in their commander's position, they cried "Io Saturnalia!"
 (Saturnalia was a Roman festival when slaves and masters switched places for the day) and the mutiny ended.
 It was through his influence that the future emperor Vespasian was appointed legate of the Legio II Augusta in Germania.

 When Messalina married Gaius Silius in 48, it was Narcissus who warned Claudius about Messalina, and seeing the emperor hesitate, he gave the order for her execution himself.
 Narcissus may have feared that Britannicus, Claudius's son with Messalina, would hold a grudge against him for this role.
 When the time came for the emperor to select his fourth wife, Narcissus suggested to Claudius to remarry Aelia Paetina, the emperor's second wife.

 Anthony Barrett suggests that Narcissus' intention was to allow Claudius reason to pick Faustus Cornelius Sulla Felix, the husband of Claudius and Aelia's daughter Claudia Antonia, as his successor rather than the hostile Britannicus.
 It would also have given Claudius an adult heir, for which he was looking to shore up his position.
 When Claudius chose Agrippina the Younger in order to consolidate the Julio-Claudian family, and picked her son, the future Emperor Nero, to fill the role of temporary older heir, Narcissus allied with Britannicus' circle in order to secure his future.